 In the early dates of the modern national service movement, Connolly mobilized the fledgling national service field to inform the initial design of AmeriCorps, and joined the Clinton administration in the newly created Corporation for National and Community Service as Deputy Director, Independent Sector, where she served as liaison to the foundation and national nonprofit community and served on the planning team for the Presidents’ Summit for America’s Future.
 In 2003, Connolly co-founded Voices for National Service, where she leads the effort to expand and strengthen the federal investment in national service.
 In 2009, she played a key role in the development and passage of the Edward M. Kennedy Serve America Act, which was signed into law in 2009.
 During her 19 years at City Year, Connolly has served as a member of the organization’s leadership team, directing the organization’s public policy, public affairs and international work and led the creation of the organization’s two international affiliates in South Africa and the United Kingdom.

 In 2015, Connolly was named to the inaugural class of the Presidential Leadership Scholars Program, a joint initiative of the George H. W. Bush, William Jefferson Clinton, George W. Bush and Lyndon Baines Johnson presidential libraries.
 In 2016, the College of the Holy Cross honored her with a Sanctae Crucis Award, the highest non-degree accolade bestowed on alumni, in recognition of professional distinction in the service of justice.
 In 2017, Connolly published her first book, In the Service of Others: America At Its Best, a collection of compelling stories from those who have served in national service programs across the country, in their own words.
-She serves on the Boards of Directors of the Jesuit Volunteer Corps, 9/11 Day of Service, City Year South Africa and City Year UK, as well as on the Leadership Council of the Service Year Alliance, and on the Advisory Board for the Eli J. & Phyllis N. Segal Citizen Leadership Program at Brandeis University.
+She serves on the Boards of Directors of 9/11 Day of Service, City Year South Africa and City Year UK, as well as on the Leadership Council of the Service Year Alliance.